 The stage of a melanoma is a description of how widespread it is.
 The tests described in the “How is melanoma found?” section are used to help decide the stage of the melanoma.
-The stage is very important because it affects the treatment and the outlook (prognosis) for recovery.
+The stage is very important because it affects the treatment and the outlook for recovery.

 Stages are labeled using 0 and the Roman numerals I through IV (1-4), often followed by letters.
-As a rule, the lower the number, the less the cancer has spread.
+The lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.
 The stage is based mainly on 3 key pieces of information: